synapsecns/sanguine/packages/widget/README.md

 ## Theme Customization

 The widget is designed to be easily customized to match your app's theme.
-The widget accepts an optional `customTheme` configurable `bgColor` parameter for `'dark'` and `'light'` modes:
+The widget accepts an optional `customTheme` configurable `bgColor` parameter for `'dark'`, `'light'`, and custom color modes:

 ```tsx
 <Bridge web3Provider={web3Provider} customTheme={{ bgColor: 'light' }} />